Pupil video: Spanish phonics: b/v sounds

 CPD badge

-This Spanish scheme of work video helps pupils understand the subtle difference — or rather, the surprising similarity — between the Spanish ‘b’ and ‘v’ sounds.
-Unlike English, Spanish speakers pronounce both letters using a similar voiced bilabial sound, making them nearly indistinguishable in most contexts.
+In this Spanish phonics video, pupils learn about the Spanish ‘b’ and ‘v’ sounds, exploring the surprising similarity between these letters.
+Unlike in English, both letters are pronounced using a similar voiced bilabial sound, making them nearly indistinguishable in most contexts.

-Through demonstration and repetition, pupils are introduced to this shared phoneme and guided through “mouth mechanics” to practise forming the sound using their lips and voice.
-The video also helps learners recognise the sound in common Spanish vocabulary and builds awareness of how these letters function in written and spoken Spanish.
+Through demonstration and repetition, pupils are guided through mouth mechanics to practise forming the sound with their lips and voice.
+The video also helps pupils recognise the sound in common Spanish vocabulary and builds awareness of how these letters function in written and spoken Spanish.
+Listening activities and modelling support pupils in distinguishing the letters and developing confidence in reading and writing.